01 of 26

 19 of 26

 Out of all the dog breeds, pit bulls are often the most misunderstood and misrepresented ... and the misconceptions begin with their name.
-"Pit Bull" isn't actually a breed—rather, it's a category for a number of breeds, like the American Pit Bull Terrier, American Staffordshire Terriers, and other dogs with similar physical characteristics.Continue to 20 of 26 below.
+"Pit Bull" isn't a breed—rather, it's a category for several breeds, like the American Pit Bull Terrier, American Staffordshire Terriers, and other dogs with similar physical characteristics.Continue to 20 of 26 below.

 20 of 26